 As the teacher workforce continues to change in a dynamic 21st century economy, so too must recruitment strategies.
 For example, when the North Carolina Teaching Fellows Program was reestablished by the General Assembly in 2017, the new eligibility framework created an avenue for community college students to apply as a transfer student for a Teaching Fellows award.
-These are the types of policy changes that fully utilize established talent pipelines, especially when community colleges can be a key element in helping to recruit more diverse candidates and may help incentivize candidates to return back to their home communities to teach.
+Additionally, the General Assembly recently granted authorization for the Teaching Fellows program to expand to three additional EPPs, which will increase the program's geographic footprint and outreach to prospective applicants.